kosmos-io/kosmos-website/kosmos/docs/v0.2.0/proposals/distribution-policy.md

 **PolicyTerms**
 1. PolicyTerms is required
-2. The current node scheduling policy is divided into three nodeType （host, leaf, mix）.
+2. The current node scheduling policy is divided into four nodeTypes （host, leaf, mix, adv）.
 3. Advanced options will be supported in the future.
 Sure as NodeSelector, Affinity and so on.

 ## Use cases